Kubernetes Pentest

 You will need to have a terminal with kubectl and helm installed.
 Make sure kubectl is configured to use the context of your Kubernetes cluster.

-The NodeZero Operator will need access to the following domains over port 443/TCP:
+The NodeZero Operator will need access to the following domains over port 443/TCP (Horizon3.ai's Consolidated Endpoints):

 US-Based